filipnenadic/starter-academic/content/project/relative-entropy-in-spoken-romanian-verbs/index.md

-You can read more about this in our [research article](https://benjamins.com/catalog/ml.20010.nen).
+You can read more about this in our upcoming [research article](https://benjamins.com/catalog/ml.20010.nen), or take a look at the pre-print available [here](https://psyarxiv.com/fb6p9/).